elkozmon/zoonavigator/_docs/development/setup.md

 Development setup requires [NPM](https://www.npmjs.com/) and [SBT](https://www.scala-sbt.org/) to be installed on your machine.

-As previously mentioned, ZooNavigator API handles communication with ZooKeeper while ZooNavigator Web serves the front-end which in turn talks to the ZooNavigator API.
+ZooNavigator API handles communication with ZooKeeper while ZooNavigator Web serves the front-end which in turn talks to the ZooNavigator API.